-West Africa and The Birth of The Iron Age
+West Africa: The Birth of The Iron Age

 Major West African Kingdoms of the Iron Age, including the Fon, Yoruba, Edo, and Mande Kingdoms.